 The Main Level features the largest rooms in the house.
-The impressive ceiling range upwards of 32 feet, and are adorned with gilding and original plasterwork.
-Once guests enter the 12 ft. tall front doors. they immediately see the Marble Hallway.
-The Marble Hall provides the visitor with a first impression of splendor as the decorative finishes in this room are among the finest in the country.
-The faux-marble paintings on the walls display the artistry of Swiss artist Auguste Tripod, whose trompe l’oeil style depicts variegated, imported marble.
+The impressive ceilings range upwards of 35 feet and are decorated with gilded plaster cornices.
+The faux-marble walls in the Marble Hall were painted by a Swiss artist named Auguste Tripod, whose trompe l’oeil style depicts variegated, imported marble.
 Approximately ninety-five percent of the wall finishes are original to the Johnston era (c.
 1860) and have been fully restored.

-Another prominent feature of the Main Floor is the Music Room.
-This is the largest room in the house and has 30 foot tall ceilings.
-The Johnstons created this room to show off their impressive art collection from their honeymoon in Europe.
-The Hay family converted the room into a music room, and the Stieff piano is still in the room.
+Another prominent feature of the Main Floor is the Music Room, which is also the largest room in the house.
+The Johnstons used this room as a picture gallery to display their impressive collection of art.
+The Hay family converted the room into a music room, and added a Stieff piano.

 Across the Walnut Hall from the Music Room is the formal Dining Room, which has also has been restored to its original c.
 1860 appearance.
 This room is the most recent restoration on the Main Level and features Mr. and Mrs. Johston’s Eastlake dining set, gasolier and the iconic Seasons of the Vineyard stained glass window.